Nyeri: Religion

 Following the national pattern of Kenya being a predominantly Christian country, Christianity is the main religion.
 The main Christian denominations are Catholic-that hosts the Cathedral and the Archbishop's official residence-, Presbyterian, Anglican, Pentecostals and indigenous denominations, in that order.
 The older residents, who tend to attend the mainstream churches, are invariably more religious than the younger ones.
 Muslims, traditional African believers and Hindus, in declining order, make up a small minority.

-About 5 km from the city centre is the Mathari Mission settlement, a complex of several Catholic buildings and institutions, established by Italian missionaries at the beginning of the 20th century.
+About 5 km from the town centre is the Mathari Mission settlement, a complex of several Catholic buildings and institutions, established by Italian missionaries at the beginning of the 20th century.
 The mission is composed of convents for nuns, schools, a teacher training college and other vocational colleges.
 It also hosts the Consolata Hospital and School of Nursing, which is staffed largely by nuns of the Consolata order.
 Nyeri is also the place where Blessed Stephanie Nyaatha was laid to rest.